manojpatil3010/tasks-automation-using-python-/README.md

 # tasks-automation-using-python-
-This repository having small applicationsa and tasks automation using python programming language
+This repository having small applications and tasks automation using python programming language.